i Brazil's economic history

 - foreign exchange contracts in general;

-- any obligations involving a party that is resident and domiciled abroad, except lease agreements relating to real property located in Brazilian territory;
+- any obligations involving a party that is resident and domiciled abroad, except lease agreements relating to real property located in the Brazilian territory;

 - assignment, delegation, transfer, assumption or modification of obligations involving a party that is resident and domiciled abroad; and